-At the time of SWIM Plan establishment, the Minimum Flows and Levels (MFLs) for Crystal River/Kings Bay was not yet set.
-The minimum flow for the Crystal River/Kings Bay System was set in 2017 based on changes in shoreline length associated with salinities less than or equal to 0.5 parts-per-thousand.
+At the time of SWIM Plan establishment, Minimum Flows and Levels (MFLs) had not been established for Crystal River/Kings Bay.
+The MFL for the Crystal River/Kings Bay System was set in 2017 based on changes in shoreline length associated with salinities less than or equal to 0.5 parts-per-thousand.
 Based on this adopted MFL, the SCSC has included a target of >89% natural flow for the minimum flows quantifiable objective target.